johnnyhawk02/now-next-app/PROJECT_STRUCTURE.md

    - Feed from the sequence to automatically update Now/Next

 3. **UI Features**:
-   - Responsive design that works on different screen sizes
+   - Responsive design for all screen sizes from desktop to mobile
    - 3-column grid for symbol selection
    - CSS Modules for component-specific styling and preventing style conflicts
+   - Mobile-first design with touch-friendly interactions

 ## CSS Structure

 The project uses CSS Modules for component-scoped styling:
 - Each component has its own `.module.css` file
-- Global styles are in `index.css`
+- Global styles are in `index.css` with mobile optimizations
-- Legacy styles may remain in `styles.css` (can be migrated to modules)
+- Custom animations for UI interactions

 ## Technical Implementation